 The way most of us strip wallpaper requires some preparation, a few specialized products and tools, and a fair amount of patience.
 Start by removing all the switch plates and outlet covers from the wall, and move the furniture out of the room or at least into the center so you have some room to work.
 It's also a good idea to spread drop cloths on the floor at the base of the walls where you're removing the wallpaper.

 The problem with just spraying the wallpaper to soften the glue is new vinyl coated and multi layer wallpapers are designed to prevent water from getting in and softening the glue (that's what makes them washable).
-So what you have to do is make some holes in the wallpaper surface to allow the water to penetrate.
+Instead, make some holes in the wallpaper surface to allow the water to penetrate.

 Once you've scored the wallpaper, wet the walls with a solution of warm water and vinegar using a spray bottle or bucket and sponge, and leave it for 30 minutes.
 You can also get wallpaper remover at your home or hardware store.
 This is a non-toxic chemical that you mix with water and put onto the wallpaper, and some people think it works better than vinegar.